rubys/bootstrap/bylaws.md

-(a)       Except as specifically provided to the contrary in such policies and procedures as may from time to time be approved by the Board, all information disclosed by any participant during any official meeting or activity of the JS Foundation, including but not limited to Member meetings, Member Committee Meetings, JS Foundation meetings, Board meetings, meetings of Board Committees and sub-committees thereof, electronic mail or the like, shall be deemed to have been disclosed on a non-confidential basis, but without waiver of any rights represented by valid patents, patent applications, and Federal and international statutory copyrights.
+(a)       Except as specifically provided to the contrary in such policies and procedures as may from time to time be approved by the Board, all information disclosed by any participant during any official meeting or activity of the $FOUNDATION, including but not limited to Member meetings, Member Committee Meetings, $FOUNDATION meetings, Board meetings, meetings of Board Committees and sub-committees thereof, electronic mail or the like, shall be deemed to have been disclosed on a non-confidential basis, but without waiver of any rights represented by valid patents, patent applications, and Federal and international statutory copyrights.

-(b)       No express or implied right, whether by implication, estoppel, or otherwise, to any patent, copyright, trademark, trade secret, or other intellectual property right of any Member is or shall be deemed to be granted to the JS Foundation or to any other Member by reason of its membership in or participation in the activities of the JS Foundation, except as may be provided in a separate written agreement.
+(b)       No express or implied right, whether by implication, estoppel, or otherwise, to any patent, copyright, trademark, trade secret, or other intellectual property right of any Member is or shall be deemed to be granted to the $FOUNDATION or to any other Member by reason of its membership in or participation in the activities of the $FOUNDATION, except as may be provided in a separate written agreement.

-(c)    No Member shall at any time be required to exchange proprietary information with any other Member solely by reason of its being a Member of the JS Foundation.
+(c)    No Member shall at any time be required to exchange proprietary information with any other Member solely by reason of its being a Member of the $FOUNDATION.

 ## ARTICLE XIII - ANTITRUST COMPLIANCE

 ### Section 13.1 - General

-The JS Foundation will conduct all of its activities in conformance with all international, U.S. federal and state antitrust laws and competition laws, including but not limited to the Sherman Act, the Clayton Act, the Robinson-Patman Act, the Federal Trade Commission Act and the EU Competition Regulations.
-The Board and the President shall consult legal counsel and seek legal review whenever necessary to ensure that the activities of the JS Foundation are conducted in conformance with such laws.
+The $FOUNDATION will conduct all of its activities in conformance with all international, U.S. federal and state antitrust laws and competition laws, including but not limited to the Sherman Act, the Clayton Act, the Robinson-Patman Act, the Federal Trade Commission Act and the EU Competition Regulations.
+The Board and the President shall consult legal counsel and seek legal review whenever necessary to ensure that the activities of the $FOUNDATION are conducted in conformance with such laws.

-Each of the Members of the JS Foundation is committed to fostering competition in the development of new products and services, and the activities of the JS Foundation are intended to promote such competition.
+Each of the Members of the $FOUNDATION is committed to fostering competition in the development of new products and services, and the activities of the $FOUNDATION are intended to promote such competition.
 Each Member acknowledges that it may compete with other Members in various lines of business and that it is therefore imperative that they and their representatives act in a manner that does not violate any applicable state, federal or international antitrust laws or regulations.
 Without limiting the